-The bidding war has ended for which label would sign Lee Ann Womack in Nashville.
-The "I Hope You Dance" singer has signed with Sugar Hill Records/Welk Music.
+The bidding war has ended for which label in Nashville would sign Lee Ann Womack.
+The “I Hope You Dance” singer has signed with Sugar Hill Records/Welk Music.
 Womack was on the music market when her contract with MCA Records expired, making her a free agent.

-The Hollywood Reporter explained that the latest single from Womack will be hitting the airwaves this summer, and her next full album release is scheduled for September.
+The Hollywood Reporter explained that the latest single from Womack would be hitting the airwaves this summer and her next full album release is scheduled for September.

 For the singer-songwriter, this move was about finding the right place to make this record.
 “I knew I wanted a label where passion for music and artistic integrity drive the decision-making.
 Beyond the incredible work Sugar Hill has done with Nickel Creek, Sarah Jaroszand Bryan Sutton, they have a broader way of looking at where music can go and why it matters – and for this very personal record, it seemed like the perfect fit,” said Womack.